matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

-Currently, the only way to specify the predecessor of a room is during room creation in the `m.room.create` state event which can't be changed after the room is created (the `m.room.create` event is immutable and can't be changed retrospectively).
+Currently, the only way to specify the predecessor of a room is during room creation in the `m.room.create` state event which can't be changed after the room is created (the `m.room.create` event is immutable and can't be changed retroactively).

 This is in contrast to specifying the successor of a room via the `m.room.tombstone` state event in the `replacement_room` content field which can be sent at any time to